Beef and broccoli and white rice, in the Instant Pot…doooo iiiitttt! Ok, that’s it, that’s all I’m gonna say about it. Just kidding!

 Combine the sesame oil, soy sauce, brown sugar, red pepper flakes, honey, and beef broth in a bowl.
-Remove to a separate dish, 2 tablespoons of the liquid.
+Remove 2 tablespoons of the mixture to a separate dish to use later.
 (This will be used for your cornstarch slurry.)

 Set your Instant Pot/pressure cooker to saute.
 When the pot is hot, add a bit of regular oil to the pot.
 Toss in the garlic and ginger.
 Saute for 1-2 minutes.
 Turn the pot off.
 Add the sauce mixture to the pot, along with your thinly sliced meat.
 Give it a stir about.

 Place your tall trivet over the meat.
 Add the pot you will be using to cook the rice in – any stainless steel bowl that fits will work.
 I have stainless stackable pans and it's perfect for this.

 Add the rice and water to the vessel.
 Add salt to your liking.
 Stir it about just a bit.
 Make sure the rice is submerged.
 Place a pat of butter on top of the rice.